gitfrosh/lotr-api/v2/CONTRIBUTING.md

 - **Option 2**
     - 👯 Clone this repo to your local machine using `https://github.com/gitfrosh/lotr-api.git`

-- move into the database folder `cd db`
+- move into the database folder `cd db/csv`
 - make your improvements in one of the data CSV files
 - 🔃 Create a new pull request using <a href="https://github.com/gitfrosh/lotr-api/compare" target="_blank">`https://github.com/gitfrosh/lotr-api/compare`</a>.